joeyklee/joeyklee.github.io/terreweb/20141106/Tutorial I/readme.md

 ## Note:
+In this tutorial, we didn't go over the three points listed below, BUT if you navigate to **Tutorial II**, we can go over these major points and take our map further.

 ### Legends
 For this exercise, we didn't need a legend, but should you be interested in including one, you can flex your copy/paste and hex color muscles based on this super nice [Mapbox legends tutorial](https://www.mapbox.com/tilemill/docs/crashcourse/tooltips/)